-Finally not all games have their instruments labeled and a standard for naming should be adopted on some less intuitive names.
+Not all games have their instruments labeled and a standard for naming should be adopted on some less intuitive names.
 Feel free to label the unknown instruments or submit your instrument names list via the ff6hacking forum.
-As for the download packages, you can download individual ones on each game page or one of these 5 compilation including all games:
+As for the download packages, you can download individual ones on each game page or one of these following 5 compilations that include all games.
+Finally we have made a Lazy Sound Patch Compilation, patches that change FF6 instruments to those of each games in a Lazy way and for testing purpose.
+For more details, check the readme of the patch bundle or visit this forum thread.

 Description URL BRR Samples with no sample length as first two bytes.
-Pitch, loop and ADSR data are in a text file. $(\sim 3MB)$ Download BRR Samples with first two bytes as sample length.
 Pitch, loop and ADSR data are in a text file. (~3MB) Download BRR Samples with first two bytes as sample length.
-Each sample has it own folder with data in bin files. ( $\sim$ 3MB) Download BRR Samples with no sample length as first two bytes converted to WAV audio file. (~8MB) Download All packages from all games. (~16MB) Download
+Pitch, loop and ADSR data are in a text file. (~3MB) Download BRR Samples with first two bytes as sample length.
+Each sample has it own folder with data in bin files. (~3MB) Download BRR Samples with no sample length as first two bytes converted to WAV audio file. (~8MB) Download All packages from all games. (~16MB) Download